kimiasedighi/Dog-Breed-Image-Classification/README.md

 # Dog-Breed-Image-Classification
-This implements dog breed image classification using neural network.
+This implements dog breed image classification using neural networks.